-A modern career framework serves as a blueprint for your organization’s success, connecting HR processes into a comprehensive picture and preparing your workforce for whatever comes next.
+A modern career framework serves as a blueprint for your organisation’s success, connecting HR processes into a comprehensive picture and preparing your workforce for whatever comes next.

-In today’s fast-changing and competitive environment, leading organizations are adopting a career framework to mitigate these risks and pave the way to business success.
-Modern career frameworks provide a structure against which leaders can optimize their workforce, lower costs, improve pay competitiveness, and gain insights into future talent needs.
-By articulating a career philosophy that aligns with the future of work, and identifying the job families, roles and skills to support it, organizations are empowered to unlock HR and talent potential.
+In today’s fast-changing and competitive environment, leading organisations are adopting a career framework to mitigate these risks and pave the way to business success.
+Modern career frameworks provide a structure against which leaders can optimise their workforce, lower costs, improve pay competitiveness, and gain insights into future talent needs.
+By articulating a career philosophy that aligns with the future of work, and identifying the job families, roles and skills to support it, organisations are empowered to unlock HR and talent potential.

 It takes time and money to create a modern career framework, but the long-term return on that investment, in terms of business results, can make it well worth it.

 Traditional job architectures, centred on jobs with a hierarchical view, were originally created to support job evaluations and rewards programmes.
 They tended to pigeon-hole people into jobs that were organised into many traditional grades.
 In some cases, the large number of grades led to undesired behaviours, such as employees chasing titles and promotions rather than focusing on performing in their current roles.

 Now, organisations can adopt a modernised career framework, which not only addresses the current work landscape but can flex as market trends and critical skills change — offering a significant advantage in the competition for talent.
 Newer career frameworks have evolved to define required skills and behaviours, driving value from analytics and strengthening employee capabilities and organisational agility.

 For example, focusing on the skill requirements for a job can broaden the potential pool of talent, enabling leaders to obtain talent with skills that would otherwise remain hidden.
 For example, today’s career frameworks can document the projects employees have worked on and the skills they’ve acquired, revealing talent that could be leveraged in adjacent, critical roles.